 In 2004 we took on Lynda Davis as Clinical and Nursing Manager.
 Lynda has been instrumental in setting up clinical protocols and preparing us for Cornerstone accreditation.
 This is a quality programme through the NZ College of GPs and we were the first practice in Central Otago to gain accreditation in 2008.

 Sally Battson leads our management team with efficiency and integrity.
-We have been fortunate to have incredibly able and kind reception staff lead initially by Shell Pepperell then Jennifer Love.
+We are fortunate to have incredibly able and kind reception staff lead by Jennifer Love.

 Of course we couldn’t do it without our wonderful nursing staff who work tirelessly to make sure nothing falls through the gaps.
 They have all trained into specialist roles.

-In 2005 our nurses Jackie Davison and Sue Evans trained in contraception and sexual health.
-They now work independently alongside Jayne Davies and Lucy Ohagan at the Wanaka Sexual Health Clinic.
+In 2005 our nurses Jackie Davidson and Sue Evans trained in contraception and sexual health.
+They now work independently alongside Jayne Davies at the Wanaka Sexual Health Clinic.

-We have been keen participants in the Wanakfest annual parade commencing with Plaster Paradise, then 2 memorable floats “Polly has a dolly that is sick….”
+We have been keen participants in the Wanakafest annual parade commencing with Plaster Paradise, then 2 memorable floats “Polly has a dolly that is sick….”
 And a year later a “MASH” theme.
-We have an annual charity fund to donate to events or organizations that contribute to community well-being.
+We have an annual charity fund to donate to events or organisations that contribute to community well-being.

 Aspiring Medical Centre has been hosting GP registrars and rural house surgeons for over 10 years.